-Oscillating hook sewing machines have simpler mechanics and tend to be more affordable than rotary hook machines.
+Oscillating hook sewing machines have simpler mechanics than rotary hook machines.
 They are also easier to time and maintain.
 Since oscillating hook machines have looser tolerances than the precise rotary hooks, oscillating hook machines can sew heavier threads in smaller machines.
-The drawbacks to oscillating hook machines are that they are louder and are generally not as fast.
+The drawbacks to oscillating hook machines are that they are louder, they vibrate more and are generally not as fast.

-Both the Sailrite® Ultrafeed® LS-1 and LSZ-1 Sewing Machines have oscillating hooks.
+The Sailrite® Ultrafeed® LS-1 and LSZ-1, the Stitch Master® and the Sailrite® Leatherwork® Sewing Machine all have oscillating hooks.

 Which Machine Do I Have?

 If you’re looking at purchasing a new machine, the shuttle type is often listed in the machine’s specifications.
 If you’re unsure what type of hook your current machine has, there’s a simple way to tell.
 Remove the bobbin from your machine and turn the balance wheel by hand.
 Watch the motion of the hook.
 Does it make a full circle or does it change directions?
 If it changes direction, it’s an oscillating hook and if it stays on a full circular pattern it’s a rotary hook.

 In general, oscillating hook machines offer more versatility with their looser thread tolerances.
 We find that they tend to be easier for amateurs to use because they are more forgiving to use and are easier to maintain because they require fewer adjustments.
 However, both types of machines will give you excellent stitches and performance.
 For many, the choice is preferential or driven by necessary features.